 - Advanced monitoring with notifications or alerts

-- Sensors for “smarter” energy and money savings,
+- The option to add remote sensors for “smarter” energy and money savings,

 - Integration with smart home technologies.